 AGI acquired its 49% interest in GADC on March 17, 2005 from McDonald's Restaurant Operations, Inc. ("MRO"), a subsidiary of MCD, both of which are foreign corporations incorporated in the USA.
-MRO holds all of GADC's preferred shares a.3.
-Bankruptcy or Similar Proceedings and Significant Assets not in Ordinary Course b.
-Business Description
+MRO holds all of GADC's preferred shares.